2022 AM Wings_Mono Negative

 Created in collaboration with acclaimed British art director and graphic designer Peter Saville, and building on Aston Martin's return to Formula One, the latest update to the iconic wings marks the next phase in the evolution of the Aston Martin brand.

-In physical form, the new wings badge design is hand-crafted by artisans in Birmingham's jewellery quarter and will be first applied to Aston Martin's next generation of sports cars, due to be launched next year.
+In physical form, the new wings badge design is hand-crafted by artisans in Birmingham's jewellery quarter and will be first applied to Aston Martin's next generation of sports cars from 2023.

 2022